secondlife/viewer/indra/newview/linux_tools/client-readme-voice.txt

 * The 'Input Level' meter in the Voice Chat Device Settings dialog does not respond to audio input.

-* The Input/Output options in the Voice Chat Device Settings dialog do not list all of the available audio devices, so only the 'default' device may be selected.

 TROUBLESHOOTING
 -=-=-=-=-=-=-=-